willegan/getvero.github.io/_articles/transactional-email-campaigns.md

 ---
 layout: articles
-title:  "What is a transactional campaign?"
+title:  What is a transactional campaign?
 categories: campaigns
 ---